 The starting point for any new home is the land it is built on.
 The Development Team are at the forefront of identifying and cultivating these opportunities to build new homes or go into partnerships for homes that already built.

-We spoke to Area Development Manager, Elsie Wong, to discuss her career in Development and the challenges of the role.
+We spoke to Business Development Manager, Elsie Wong, to discuss her career in Development and the challenges of the role.

 Hi Elsie, how long have you been with Midland Heart and how do you find it?